CSD Staff

 she/her/hers

-Joining the CSD in March 2026 was a proud full-circle moment for me.
-The CSD is a hub where TU students grow through curiosity, connection and belonging.
-Through nuanced programming, mentorship and expanded access to resources, it helps students thrive academically and professionally while advocating for equity, especially for underserved communities.
-Knowing I'm even just a small part of that mission fills me with so much pride!
-Fun Fact: Teal blue and butterflies symbolize my love for bold expression, transformation and joy.
-These values beautifully echoed in my work on Disney’s 2021 film Encanto deeply.
+Joining the team in March 2026 was such a meaningful, full-circle moment.
+The CSD is a hub where TU students grow through curiosity, connection, and belonging.
+With nuanced programming, mentorship, and expanded access to resources, the Center helps students thrive both academically and professionally while advocating for equity, especially across underserved communities.
+Playing even just a small part in that mission fills me with so much pride!
+Fun Fact: Teal blue and butterflies symbolize my love for bold expression, transformation; and joy; values beautifully echoed throughout Disney’s Encanto (2021), the first major film I had the pleasure of working on.

 Atika Syed, M.A.